LeCAR-Lab/CoVO-MPC/README.md

 **add disturbance**

 all the environment dynamics is inside `quadjax/dynamics` folder.
 For `Quad3D` quadrotor only environment, the dynamics is `free.py` with function `get_free_dynamics_3d()`.
 Please note the coordinate system is in the quadrotor local frame.

+## Notes

+* all action in the environment is normalized into [-1, 1] range.
+* for maximum reusability, the environment is designed to be simple single file format.